-The X-T10 sports a decidedly more retro design than the EOS M5, although its grip and centrally-positioned viewfinder mean it’s likely to appeal to a similar type of user.
-It can't quite match the resolution of the M5, but the 16MP APS-C sensor can still hold its own thanks to its clever design – it's also compatible with Fujifilm's acclaimed X-series lenses.
+The X-T20 sports a decidedly more retro design than the EOS M5, although its grip and centrally-positioned viewfinder mean it’s likely to appeal to a similar type of user.
+The 24MP APS-C sensor is great, while it's also compatible with Fujifilm's acclaimed X-series lenses.
 Those looking for a more rugged build should take a look at the X-T2 or X-T1.

 Panasonic Lumix G80 / G85